Spaces of solidarity: the International Coloured Mutual Aid Association and the Colonial House in North Shields

 War efforts and the Colonial House

-The start of the war in 1939 increased the number of Black sailors in North Shields.
+The war increased the number of Black sailors in North Shields.
 A pressing issue was accommodation.
-Minto wanted a space where the Black inhabitants of North Shields could feel comfortable.
+Minto wanted a space for them.
 In a letter to the Shields Evening News, he asked "Do the general public realise that the coloured people do not feel at home unless they get together to discuss their own little problems and topics of the day?"
 At the beginning of the war, 300 to 400 West Indians and West Africans lived in North Shields, with 20 children under the age of six.

 Minto leveraged his relationships with the Colonial Office to open a hostel.
-The Colonial Office assumed responsibility for colonial residents in Britain and ran hostels for sailors in London, Liverpool, Hull, and Glasgow.
-Minto worked closely with Ivor G. Cummings, a senior member of the Welfare Department who had personal connections to the North East.
-Cummings’s father was from Sierra Leone and worked as a doctor at the Royal Victory Infirmary in Newcastle when he married a white woman from Yorkshire.
-Support reached even further than London: the Sierra Leone War Charities Fund sent £100 to Britain for the welfare of African workers in 1941 and £15 went to North Shields.
+THe worked closely with Ivor G. Cummings, a senior member of the Welfare Department who had personal connections to the North East.
+Cummings’s father was from Sierra Leone and worked as a doctor at the Royal Victory Infirmary in Newcastle.

 Sports also became a safe space for men of African descent.
 There was a billiard table at the Colonial House; games of checkers and dominoes were frequent.
 An Athletic Club was formed and the football team began to play other local teams, forming friendships along the way.